aspnet/AzureSignalR-samples/samples/EventGridIntegration/README.md

 ### Enable App Service Authentication

-App Service Authentication supports authentication with Azure Active Directory, Facebook, Twitter, Microsoft account, and Google.
+App Service Authentication supports authentication with Microsoft Entra ID, Facebook, Twitter, Microsoft account, and Google.

 1. In the function app that was opened in the portal, locate the **Platform features** tab, select **Authentication/Authorization**.